-And the sheer number of games they have produced, goes a long way to explaining the volume of sales they have made over the last eighteen years.
+And the sheer number of games it has produced goes a long way to explaining the volume of sales they have made over the last eighteen years.
 As of April 2021, Call of Duty had sold an astounding 400 million games, easily making it one of the most popular, successful and lucrative game franchises of all time.
 It has proved a golden goose for Activision, racking up over $27 billion in sales.

 Indeed, as a result of these huge sales numbers, it was recently found that every single one of Activision's studios are now working on the Call of Duty series in some form.

 So faced with such a formidable opponent, how does Battlefield stack up?